zerjz/lexitron/produce-water.md

 **Subclass:** [Geomancer](geomancer)

-**Spell Effect:** Focuses mana into the form of watery globes suitable for drinking.
+**Spell Effect:** Focuses mana into the form of watery globes suitable for drinking
-# Header